 And, I thought this would be a good time to show off our new color chart!
 Kriste and I made it by mixing each color and putting a “blob” of the paint on a white surface.
 My assistant, Heidi, put these “blobs” in a graphic.
 I love that it shows the actual color and each blob has a little personality.
 And, you can definitely see how much I love my blues, greens and grays!

-Five all-natural ingredients.
+Five ingredients.
 25 gorgeous colors.